-Use Airbnb's internal services when handling payments and personal information.
-Part of why Airbnb is so successful and so safe is that it gives its community of users the tools to self-police.
+Part of why Airbnb is so successful and so safe is that it gives its community of users the tools self-police.
 Using Airbnb's internal tools for payment and messaging means that if someone's running a scam, word will get around quickly via ratings and reviews, and Airbnb will have the communication and booking evidence necessary to single out and punish the scammer.

-Be courteous and considerate.
 Talk to your host and let them know a little bit about yourself so they're able to get a sense of how they can best accommodate you.
 Ask them about the neighbourhood, including if there are any local hotspots they'd recommend.
 Let them know about any potential problems or issues, such as if you're going to be late (but try not to be anyway!) or if you want to invite other people over.
 Above all, follow the house rules, and show the host's neighbours the same level of respect.
-The better you behave during your stay, the better the review your host is likely to give you and the better the chance that someone else on Airbnb would love to have you stay with them!
+Remember, the better you behave during your stay, the better the review your host is likely to give you.
+And that means the better the chance that someone else on Airbnb would love to have you stay with them!

 Learn how to use

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!